RahatulAmin/BracuDuburi/README.md

 This is the open source code for the AUV - BRACU Duburi, made by BRAC University Robotics Club.

 Created by -
-Rahatul Amin Ananto
+Rahatul Amin Ananto,
-Adnan Sabbir
+Adnan Sabbir,
-Sumdani
+Sumdani,
 Sayantan Ark